School Chaplain / Teacher,

 Queen Victoria School (QVS) is a co-educational Boarding School funded by the Ministry of Defence to educate some 270 children of Service Personnel.
 The School is set in 45 acres of beautiful Perthshire countryside and offers stable and uninterrupted co-educational boarding for 11 – 18 year olds.

 Salary is based on SNCT Agreements.
 In addition, QVS Boarding School Allowance is payable to reflect the requirement to undertake additional boarding duties.
-Currently this allowance is £7413.
+Currently this allowance is £7413 for Full Time staff.
 However it should be noted that all allowances are under review and there is no guarantee that this will always be available.
 A commitment to boarding school life, including taking part in extra curricular activities, is essential.
-The ability to assist in activities in the wider school community such as rugby or hockey coaching, taking part in games, assisting with the Duke of Edinburgh Award Scheme or Combined Cadet Force, is desirable.

-A detailed job description and online application form can be found by visiting https://tinyurl.com/y9wualwt
+A detailed job description and online application form can be found by visiting:

-If you would like further information on this job opportunity you can email the Principal Teacher, John Lawrence, email@example.com
+If you would like further information on this job opportunity you can email the Head, Donald Shaw, email@example.com

 On 8th March, pupils from P7 to S3 were introduced to the ‘Reading Force’ initiative, created by Professor Alison Baverstock of Kingston University.